vidstack/player/.github/CONTRIBUTING.md

 $: git pull
 ```

+### Node

+Once you're done, set your Node version to match the required version by the repo.
+If you've
+installed `volta` then it will automatically pin it, and if you're using `nvm` simply run `nvm use`
+from the project root.

-## 🧪 Test
+## 🧪 Testing

 ### Unit

-For unit tests, you can simply create a `*.test.ts` file next to the file you are testing, and
+For unit tests, you can create a `*.test.ts` file, and run `npm run test` or
-run `npm run test` or `npm run test:watch` in the terminal.
-This project uses
+`npm run test:watch` in the terminal.
+This project uses [Vitest][vitest] for writing/running
-[Web Test Runner][web-test-runner] for writing/running unit tests.
-To learn more about
+unit tests.
+To learn more about writing unit tests, follow the link to the Vitest site,
-writing unit tests, follow the link to the Web Test Runner site, and see other tests in the project.
+and see other tests in the repo.

+### Visual

+We currently use [Vitebook][vitebook] (Storybook alternative) for visual testing.
+You can
+run `npm run vitebook:dev` to launch the development environment.
+Refer to other story files
+(`.story.svelte`) in the repo to learn how to create one.

 ## ✍️ Commit